Non-Toxic Product Guides:

 We know exactly what you’re thinking right now: nonstick is magic, you can’t cook eggs without it, you’d rather get rid of your couch than your nonstick skillet.
 We get it, and we’re sorry, but it’s probably got to go.
 Here’s why.

 Many nonstick surfaces, like Teflon, are treated with perfluorooctanic acid (PFOA) which is a Perfluorinated Chemical, or PFC.
 PFCs are a lipophobic byproduct, which means they repel and resist the absorption of oil, like in a candy bar wrapper or the inside of a microwave popcorn bag (a common source of PFOA in our bodies).
 These compounds never break down, so when we absorb them, we’re stuck with them.
-They’re linked to cancer and liver damage, and they’ve even been found in 99% of 300 babies born at Johns Hopkins Hospital in 2004, altering the infants’ hormone levels.
+They’re linked to serious health risks, and they’ve even been found in 99% of 300 babies born at Johns Hopkins Hospital in 2004, altering the infants’ hormone levels.

 Unfortunately, as miraculous as nonstick cookware may seem, there is a considerable downside, and we promise, you can still make eggs that won’t stick!
 There are some truly ingenious companies out there making nonstick chemical free cookware options that are free of PFOA and PFCs.
 Check out this great roundup from organic authority.

 And utilize some the cast iron skillets or stainless steel plans you already have on hand.
 The key to avoiding sticking is to heat the pan over low to medium heat (not high heat!) until fully heated, then add fat, then your food.
 Don’t move your food too much.
 Check out these sources to learn more about the optimal techniques for cooking eggs in stainless steel or cast iron.